Ghost In The Willow // Feature Friday

 When Gil Rodriguez isn't making music with AZ based punk rock group The Combat Medic, he's crafting music for his solo project, Ghost In The Willow.
 Missing Persons, Ghost In The Willow's recent EP, was released on October 13, 2017 and contains seven well rounded tracks that put a new spin on a comfortable, classic style while maintaining a refreshing, matured sound.
-Continue reading to check out an EP review, as well as in interview with Gil where we musical talk influences, Gil's writing process, and top tracks to play live.

 All seven tracks on Missing Persons fall into the indie-folk-punk-rock genre (broad, I know) but each has it's own personality so to speak.
 For example, the chorus of the opening track, "Favourite Company" has that sing-along quality that makes a song memorable ('Those other girls are cool and cunning / But they always break my heart honey / And falling over head / The stars that wish us to bed / Remain my favourite company"), and the tracks that follow exceed expectations with catchy rhythms, mature lyrics, and a nostalgic embrace.